Download and install the Surface Duo 2 Android emulator

 Download and install the Surface Duo emulator image

-Download the Surface Duo emulator image preview from the Microsoft Download Center.
+Download the Surface Duo emulator image from the Microsoft Download Center.
 The files are named "SurfaceDuoEmulator version".
 Select the right one for your development system.

 Return to this page when you have downloaded the file.